Windmill: Tower mill

 By the end of the 13th century, the masonry tower mill, on which only the cap is rotated rather than the whole body of the mill, had been introduced.
 The spread of tower mills came with a growing economy that called for larger and more stable sources of power, though they were more expensive to build.
 In contrast to the post mill, only the cap of the tower mill needs to be turned into the wind, so the main structure can be made much taller, allowing the sails to be made longer, which enables them to provide useful work even in low winds.
 The cap can be turned into the wind either by winches or gearing inside the cap or from a winch on the tail pole outside the mill.
 A method of keeping the cap and sails into the wind automatically is by using a fantail, a small windmill mounted at right angles to the sails, at the rear of the windmill.
 These are also fitted to tail poles of post mills and are common in Great Britain and English-speaking countries of the former British Empire, Denmark, and Germany but rare in other places.
 Around some parts of the Mediterranean Sea, tower mills with fixed caps were built because the wind's direction varied little most of the time.

 Smock mill

 The smock mill is a later development of the tower mill, where the masonry tower is replaced by a wooden framework, called the "smock", which is thatched, boarded, or covered by other materials, such as slate, sheet metal, or tar paper.
 The smock is commonly of octagonal plan, though there are examples with different numbers of sides.

-The lighter weight than tower mills makes smock mills practical as drainage mills, which often had to be built in areas with unstable subsoil.
-Smock mills originated for drainage, but are also used for other purposes.
-When used in a built-up area it is often placed on a masonry base to raise it above the surrounding buildings.
+Smock windmills were introduced by the Dutch in the 17th century to overcome the limitations of tower windmills, which were expensive to build and could not be erected on wet surfaces.
+The lower half of the smock windmill was made of brick, while the upper half was made of wood, with a sloping tower shape that added structural strength to the design.
+This made them lightweight and able to be erected on unstable ground.

+The smock windmill design included a small turbine in the back that helped the main mill to face the direction of the wind.